We are accepting new cases

 Can Ozempic Kill You?

 Side effects from Ozempic® may have killed patients.
-Ozempic has allegedly been connected to several deaths and severe side effects, including hypoglycemia, pancreatitis, thyroid cancer, gastroenteritis and gastroparesis.
+Ozempic has allegedly been connected to several deaths and severe side effects, including vision loss, hypoglycemia, pancreatitis, thyroid cancer, gastroenteritis and gastroparesis.
 If you experience any of these side effects, consult your doctor.

 Can you die from Ozempic?